-Zohydro ER is an extended-release form of hydrocodone that is used for around-the-clock treatment of severe pain.
-This form of hydrocodone is not for use on an as-needed basis for pain.
+Zohydro ER and Hysingla ER are extended-release forms of hydrocodone that are used for around-the-clock treatment of severe pain.
+Extended-release hydrocodone is not for use on an as-needed basis for pain.

 Hydrocodone may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about hydrocodone?

 Hydrocodone can slow or stop your breathing.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Do not crush, break, or open an extended-release pill.
 Swallow it whole to avoid exposure to a potentially fatal dose.
 Hydrocodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.